-\overleftrightarrow : Air is directed to the instrument panel outlets.
+$\overleftrightarrow$ : Air is directed to the instrument panel outlets.

-• : Air is directed to the floor outlets.
+\ : Air is directed to the floor outlets.

-W MAX : Air is directed to the windshield and the fan runs at a higher speed.
-Fog or frost is cleared from the windshield more quickly.
-When the button is pressed again, the system returns to the previous mode setting.
+MAX : Air is directed to the windshield, the fan runs at a higher speed, and the temperature of the air is increased if not already at maximum.
+This mode overrides the previous mode selected and clears fog or frost from the windshield more quickly.
+When the button is pressed again, the system returns to the previous mode setting and fan speed.

-For best results, clear all snow and ice from the windshield before defrosting.
+For best results, clear all snow and ice from the windshield before defrosting and do not use recirculation.

-A/C : Press to turn the air conditioning system on or off.
+A/C: Press to turn the air conditioning system on or off.
 If the climate control system is turned off or the outside temperature falls below freezing, the air conditioner will not run.
 Pressing this button cancels automatic air conditioning and turns off the air conditioner.
 Press AUTO to return to automatic operation and the air conditioner runs automatically as needed.
 When the indicator light is on, the air conditioner runs automatically to cool the air inside the vehicle or to dry the air needed to defog the windshield faster.

-: Press to turn on recirculation.
+⇐ : Press to turn on recirculation.
 An indicator light comes on.
 Air is recirculated to quickly cool the inside of the vehicle or to reduce the entry of outside air and odors.